home-assistant/home-assistant.io/source/_docs/frontend/icons.markdown

 ### Contributing a New Icon

 If you want to contribute a new icon to the library, familiarize yourself with the [System icons guidelines](https://material.io/design/iconography/system-icons.html#design-principles) in the Material Design system.
-Then create your icon and [submit it to the MDI team for review](https://github.com/Templarian/MaterialDesign/issues/new?assignees=&labels=Icon+Request%2CContribution&template=2_contribution.yml).
+Then create your icon and [submit it to the Pictogrammers team for review](https://github.com/Templarian/MaterialDesign/issues/new?assignees=&labels=Icon+Request%2CContribution&template=2_contribution.yml).

 #### Tips for Creating New Icons

 - Really pay attention to [Material Design guidelines](https://material.io/design/iconography/system-icons.html#design-principles).
 - Keep in mind that icons are meant to be contextual, not literal.
 - When it comes to little details, less is more.
-- If you're unsure, open an issue with MDI.
+- If you're unsure, open an issue on their GitHub.
 They're more than happy to help you!
 - Not all icons make it into the library and that is okay!

 ### Suggesting an Icon Alias

 Sometimes an icon exists, but you aren't able to find it with the terms you were searching for.
-If this has ever happened to you, please [open an issue with the MDI team to suggest new aliases](https://github.com/Templarian/MaterialDesign/issues/new?assignees=&labels=Alias&template=4_alias.yml) that can be added to existing icons.
+If this has ever happened to you, please [open an issue with the Pictogrammers team to suggest new aliases](https://github.com/Templarian/MaterialDesign/issues/new?assignees=&labels=Alias&template=4_alias.yml) that can be added to existing icons.